mendix/docs/content/data-hub/data-hub-catalog/search.md

 {{% alert type="info" %}}Tags assigned at a data source level propagate down to the datasets and attributes exposed in the service.{{% /alert %}}

 ### 6.2 Business Owner
 A link to the business owner of the data exposed in the data source.
-Business owners can be added, see [Changing owners of an application](curate#changing-owners).
+Business owners can be added.
+For more information, see [Changing owners of an application](curate#changing-owners).

 ### 6.3 Technical Owner
 The technical contact of the app; by default this is the owner who registered the OData service.
 For apps hosted in the Mendix Cloud, by default, the **Technical Owner** is the app developer who deployed the app.
 For more information, see [Changing owners of an application](curate#changing-owners).